marin-marsic/plant-alert/README.md

 #### Notification alert system for Xiaomi Mi plant sensor (Mi Flora)

-Get notified of your plant's needs.
+Get notified of your plant's needs with a python script that periodically checks data from Mi Flora sensors and sends notifications using IFTTT platform.

 Requirements:
 - [miflora API](https://github.com/basnijholt/miflora)